 This integrated Masters degree will provide you with the skills, knowledge and practical experience required for a career as an integrated Adult Nursing and Social Work practitioner in a range of health and social care settings.

 Conferring eligibility for two professional awards, the course combines perspectives from health, social care, education and related disciplines to ensure you graduate able to work highly effectively in a multi-disciplinary environment.

 As a Social Work student, you will study aspects of sociology, social policy, psychology, law, social theory and social work methods, skills and practices.
 You will explore barriers such as poverty, disability, racism and sexism that service users often face in society.

 The main aim of the MA in Social Work is to produce competent, reflective, analytical and research-minded social workers, who are vocationally qualified, with advanced knowledge and skills to bring about innovations through collaborative practice and continuous learning.

-We offer an exciting and stimulating three-year degree that, on completion, leads to eligibility to register with the Health and Care Professions Council (HCPC) as a qualified social worker.
+We offer an exciting and stimulating three-year degree that, on completion, leads to eligibility to register with Social Work England as a qualified social worker.
 This course aims to enable you to develop your knowledge, skills and values and demonstrate your professional capability to undertake the role of social worker.

 Social workers work closely with other organisations to support and protect children and adults from harm, and to effect personal and social change.
 Studying Social Work at the University of Chester will offer you an opportunity to develop the skills needed to perform as a social work practitioner in today’s challenging and unpredictable landscape.
 On completion student will be eligible to register with Social Work England.